TheOdinProject/curriculum/git/foundations_git/commit_messages.md

 - Avoid using vague commit messages such as "saved" or "updated".
 - Commit early and often!

+#### How to create commit with subject and body in message

+Up until now, you are told to commit with `git commit -m <message>`.
+To make a commit with subject and body in message, the simplest way is to type `git commit` without the m flag and message argument.
+Doing so opens a new Visual Code tab if [Visual Code is set as Git editor](https://www.theodinproject.com/lessons/foundations-git-basics#changing-the-git-commit-message-editor).
+You can remove comments and enter your multi-line messages.
+When you close the tab, Git creates your commit with that commit message.

 ### Knowledge check

 The following questions are an opportunity to reflect on key topics in this lesson.
 If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.